hdShang/arxiv-daily/docs/cs-RO/2025-11-16/papers/251112436v1-roboafford-a-generative-ai-enhanced-dataset-for-multimodal-affordanc.md

 ---
 layout: default
-title: RoboAfford++: A Generative AI-Enhanced Dataset for Multimodal Affordance Learning in Robotic Manipulation and Navigation
+title: "RoboAfford++: A Generative AI-Enhanced Dataset for Multimodal Affordance Learning in Robotic Manipulation and Navigation"
 ---

 # RoboAfford++: A Generative AI-Enhanced Dataset for Multimodal Affordance Learning in Robotic Manipulation and Navigation